 - 9.1 Teams wishing to appeal their preliminary grading may do so in writing to Tennis NSW within seven (7) days of the preliminary grading being published.
-Appeals should be made in writing to sydneybadgetennis@tennis.com.au & chloe.hule@tennis.com.au and must include the following details: - Request for team to be moved to a higher/lower division. - Evidence/Facts supporting the request.
-(E.g.: Team Results, player UTRs & recent performances etc.) - 9.2 Any Grading Appeals received by Tennis NSW later than seven (7) days after the publication of the preliminary grading will not be considered. - 9.3 When one or more Grading Appeals are received by Tennis NSW, Tennis NSW shall form a Grading Appeals Committee which shall be made up of the members of the Sydney Badge Panel (per rule 29) excluding any member of the Sydney Badge Panel who has an actual, potential, or perceived conflict of interest in any matter to be determined by the Grading Committee (see rule 9.4). - 9.4 In the event that an actual, potential, or perceived conflict of interest exists between a member of the Grading Appeal Committee and a mater to be determined by the Grading Appeal Committee, that person must remove themselves from the discussion in relation to that matter. - 9.5 The Grading Appeals Committee shall convene to hear and determine any grading appeals within seven (7) business days of the closure time for grading appeals to be submitted as set out in rule 9.2. - 9.6 Appeals cannot be guaranteed and will be decided at the sole discretion of the Grading Appeal Committee. - 9.7 Tennis NSW in conjunction with the Grading Appeal Committee will release the Final Grading to all Badge Delegates within twenty (20) business days following the preliminary grading release.
+Appeals should be made in writing to sydneybadgetennis@tennis.com.au & adam.oshannessy@tennis.com.au and must include the following details: - Request for team to be moved to a higher/lower division. - Evidence/Facts supporting the request.
+(E.g.: Team Results, player UTRs & recent performances etc.) - 9.2 Any Grading Appeals received by Tennis NSW later than seven (7) days after the publication of the preliminary grading will not be considered. - 9.3 When one or more Grading Appeals are received by Tennis NSW, Tennis NSW shall form a Grading Appeals Committee which shall be made up of the members of the Sydney Badge Panel (per Rule 29) excluding any member of the Sydney Badge Panel who has an actual, potential, or perceived conflict of interest in any matter to be determined by the Grading Committee (see Rule 9.4). - 9.4 In the event that an actual, potential, or perceived conflict of interest exists between a member of the Grading Appeal Committee and a mater to be determined by the Grading Appeal Committee, that person may contribute to discussions, but must not vote on the matters or otherwise seek to influence the outcome of the Committee decision. - 9.5 The Grading Appeals Committee shall convene to hear and determine any grading appeals within seven (7) business days of the closure time for grading appeals to be submitted as set out in rule 9.2. - 9.6 Appeals cannot be guaranteed and will be decided at the sole discretion of the Grading Appeal Committee. - 9.7 Tennis NSW in conjunction with the Grading Appeal Committee will release the Final Grading to all Badge Delegates within twenty (20) business days following the preliminary grading release.
 No Teams will be allowed to appeal the final grading. - 9.8 Any team withdrawals from the Sydney Badge League following the release final grading will forfeit any Badge team entry fees paid.
-Teams may also be denied entry into future competitions at the discretion of Tennis NSW.
+Teams may also be denied entry into future competitions at the discretion of Tennis NSW. - 9.9 Following the release of the Final Grading under Rule 9.7, Tennis NSW will release UTR Upper Limits for each division in each league for the purposes of determining Reserve Player eligibility under Rule 6.